F

 Flat Panel Display.
 Any computer, TV, or instrument display screen based on a technology less bulky than the venerable CRT.

-The first real commercial success for large FPD sets was the power-hungry plasma display panel (PDP).
+The first real commercial success for large FPD sets was the power-hungry plasma display panel (PDP), which retained a share of the large-screen TV market due to its cost and color-depth advantages even after more efficient display technologies became popular.
 The liquid crystal display (LCD) started small, literally, in digital watches, calculators, and other electronics, and was able to gradually enter and finally dominate the markets for PC monitors and TV sets as its technology got bigger and better (see TFT).
-So-called LED TVs are LCDs that use a LED array rather than a fluorescent light for backlighting, reducing power consumption.
-With their cost and color-depth advantages, improved PDPs still (2012) have a respectable share of the large-screen TV market.
+So-called LED displays are LCDs that use a LED array rather than a fluorescent light for backlighting, reducing power consumption.

-Other FPD technologies include electroluminescent display, field emission display (FED), digital micromirror display, surface-conduction electron-emitter display (SED), organic light-emitting diode (OLED), and laser phosphor display (LPD).
-See also quantum dot, which is coming to market in 2015 as an enhancement to LCDs.
+Other FPD technologies include electroluminescent display, field emission display (FED), digital micromirror display, surface-conduction electron-emitter display (SED), organic light-emitting diode (OLED), laser phosphor display (LPD), and LCDs with quantum dot enhancement.

 FPD-Link